Skip to main content

 trace.addEvent('important_milestone');

-trace.flush(); // Send immediately
+trace.flush(); // Send immediately instead of waiting for microtask

 addStackTrace()